 The Woonyoomboo project has continued to evolve over many years.
 Since 2013, participants on Nyikina Country have been bringing the story to life using a wide range of digital arts and media skills transferred during SharingStories Digital Storytelling Programs.
 Currently, SharingStories continues to work with the Nyikina Community and delivery partners to grow local knowledge and help young people learn about Country and culture.

-- launching the Woonyoomboo: The Night Heron multi-touch book and teacher resources locally and nationally
+- launched the Woonyoomboo: The Night Heron multi-touch book

-- curating many years of media into an interactive display panel for the Walalakoo Keeping Place
+- curated many years of media into an interactive display panel for the Walalakoo Keeping Place

 - raising funds to complete language, design and curation for a new multi-touch book about living with the land, seasons, bush tucker and bush medicine